 Ciprofloxacin 500–750 mg PO (or 400 mg IV) q12h (BIII)—if susceptible, or

-Azithromycin 500 mg PO daily for 5 days (BIII) (note: avoid azithromycin with bacteremia, [AIII])
+Azithromycin 500 mg PO daily for 5 days (BIII) (Not recommended for bacteremia [AIII])

 Alternative Therapy (Depending on Susceptibility Results):